Alpine Steam Express

 Main line steam in the Val de Travers in the Jura Mountains

-High altitude steam at the Furka Railway and paddle steamer cruise on Lake Geneva
+Steam at the Furka Railway and paddle steamer cruise on Lake Lucerne

 Steam in the Zürich Oberland with two tank engines and steam at the Schinznach Garden Railway for their annual gala

-More archaic 19th century motive power awaits you today, as you venture deep into the green hills of Zürich Oberland and travel on Switzerland's premier standard gauge heritage railway from Hinwil to Bauma.
-Just recently, the Bauma station complex has been comprehensively re-developed and now features an original, 4-bay station canopy dating from 1859, which was first built for Basel and then moved to Bauma.
+More 19th century traction awaits you today, as you venture deep into the green hills of Zürich Oberland and travel on Switzerland's premier standard gauge heritage railway from Hinwil to Bauma.
+The Bauma station complex has recently been comprehensively re-developed and now features an original, 4-bay station canopy dating from 1859, which was first built for Basel and then moved to Bauma.
 This amazing structure lends great atmosphere to your steam train departure aboard a green train of ancient four-wheeled coaches hauled by the railway’s immaculate former SBB tank engines dating from the late 19th and early 20th century.
 You will be hauled by one steam locomotive for the outward trip from Hinwil to Bauma and then a different steam loco for the return leg, with photo stops included.
 After this splendid steam experience, you transfer by train to Brugg and then take one of the iconic yellow “Postauto” postal coaches for the short connection to nearby Schinznach, where a wonderful 600 mm (two foot) gauge field railway is Switzerland’s premier park railway.
-Running through attractively landscaped fields full of blossoms and young trees, the railway also circles a large pond and traverses an impressive viaduct.
-Simply said it is one of the most “fun” steam operations in Switzerland and this Sunday marks the railway’s annual gala with at least three different locomotives in steam.
+Running through attractive countryside, the railway also circles a large pond and traverses an impressive viaduct.
+This Sunday marks the railway’s annual gala with at least three different locomotives in steam.
 In the early evening you return to Olten for dinner at the hotel.
+(B D)

 Steam in the Emmental with a unique “Boxcab” locomotive